SimulaVR/Simula/BUILD.md

 $ source ./swrast.sh # only needs to be run once
 ```

+Nix automatically downloads every non-Haskell dependency for this project and places them in `/nix/store` in such a way that they don't conflict with your current distro's libraries.
+Running `stack` with these flags tells it how to find these libraries.
+The `swrast.sh` script tells nix how to find your system's OpenGL drivers.

-If you don't have `nix` installed, you can get it from your distro's package manager, or run
+If you don't already have `nix` installed, you can get it from your distro's package manager, or run

 ```
 curl https://nixos.org/nix/install | sh